AshishTrada/Azure-Data-Factory/README.md

    - **Sort Transformation**: Sort data for better organization.
    - **Sink Transformation**: Store the transformed data as a CSV file in the sink container.

-##### Validation and Execution

-- Debug and validate the pipeline.
-- Run the pipeline to generate the transformed and analyzed dataset.